 An on-campus interview generally takes one day and may often require the candidate to travel to campus from a distance and to stay overnight.
 The department's search budget is expected to cover such visits.
-It is customary for on-campus interviews to include either a sample class or a formal research presentation or both.
+It is customary for oncampus interviews to include either a sample class or a formal research presentation or both.
 Departments should generally invite students and colleagues from cognate departments to attend these talks and request feedback from such invitees, but students may not serve as members of search committees.
-The candidate also meets with the department dean and with individual faculty members and/or groups within the department.
+The candidate also meets with the department dean and with individual faculty members and/or groups within the department, which may include MRHR and the Associate Provost for Equity and Inclusion.
 The chair or department academic administrator should arrange the schedule of the campus visit and work with the candidate on her travel requirements.
-Chairs are also advised to contact Kathy Sanger (ksanger2@wellesley.edu) to arrange time on the relevant dean's calendar as far in advance as possible.
+Chairs are also advised to contact Josette McWilliams, Assistant to the Provost and Dean of the College, (jm119@wellesley.edu) to arrange time on the relevant dean's calendar as far in advance as possible.